udacity/frontend-nanodegree-mobile-portfolio/README.md

   $> ngrok 8080
   ```

 1. Copy the public URL ngrok gives you and try running it through PageSpeed Insights!
-[More on integrating ngrok, Grunt and PageSpeed.](http://www.jamescryer.com/2014/06/12/grunt-pagespeed-and-ngrok-locally-testing/)
+Optional: [More on integrating ngrok, Grunt and PageSpeed.](http://www.jamescryer.com/2014/06/12/grunt-pagespeed-and-ngrok-locally-testing/)

 Profile, optimize, measure... and then lather, rinse, and repeat.
 Good luck!